 Identify the issues

-Make sure that the problem itself is clear and that everyone understands what it is asking of them.
-Remember that everyone will have different opinions on what the issues are.
+Make sure that the problem is clearly defined and that everyone understands.
+Remember that people may have different opinions on what the issues are.
+Don’t assume!

 Make a list of possible solutions and evaluate them

 This is a time for creativity and brainstorming!
-Be as imaginative as you want but try to consider the advantages and possible disadvantages of your solution.
+Be as imaginative as you want and try to consider the advantages and possible disadvantages of each solution.